 Subject: Visual Arts

-Summary: This activity will engage second-grade students in exploring colors and emotions through creating abstract art.
+Summary: This activity will engage third-grade students in exploring colors and emotions through the creation of abstract art.

 Topic: Colors and Emotions in Abstract Art